 “This was a really major process we had to go through,” said Maria Ivanova, co-director of the Center for Governance and Sustainability and an assistant professor in the Department of Conflict Resolution, Human Security, and Global Governance in McCormack Graduate School.
 “You can’t just pack up and go to a UN meeting.”

 The UMass Boston group also organized one of the thousands of conference side events – workshops and presentations on hot topics in the sustainability community.
 The university group co-hosted the event through a partnership with Yale University and the Brazilian university Fundaçaõ Getulio Vargas.

 The workshop featured proposals from 13 universities in nine countries on how campuses can mitigate the effects of climate change.
-UMass Boston’s group offered a strategy to provide power to the McCormack Building using energy produced by exercise equipment in the university’s fitness center.
+UMass Boston’s group offered a strategy to provide power to McCormack Hall using energy produced by exercise equipment in the university’s fitness center.
 Students Vijay Kesavan, Kristin L. Osborne, and Hayley Schiebel, doctoral candidates in the Environment, Earth, and Ocean Sciences Department, presented the proposal.

 "The workshop was a great forum to connect with like-minded students tackling sustainability challenges in innovative and unique ways,” Kesavan said.
 The group received funding from a variety of sources at the university.

 Ivanova and Escobar-Pemberthy used the gathering of experts to conduct an on-site research study designed to develop a vision for an anchor institution for the global environment.